scholzj/build-your-own-social-media-analytics-with-apache-kafka/README.md

    kafkacat -C -b <brokerAddress> -o beginning -t twitter-search | jq .text
    ```

-2) Deploy the Camel Twitter DM connector
+2) Deploy the Camel Twitter Timeline connector
    ```
    kubectl apply -f 21-alerts.yaml
    ```
    That should create a topic `twitter-alerts` and consume it.
-   When a message is sent to this topic, it will be forwarded as a direct message to the account specified in `.spec.config` in `camel.sink.path.user`.
+   When a message is sent to this topic, it will be published to your timeline as a retweet.
-   Update this to your Twitter screen name (username) before deploying the connector.
+   As an alternative, you can also uncomment the Camel Twitter DM connector and instead of your timeline send it as a direct message to the account specified in `.spec.config` in `camel.sink.path.user` (Update this to your Twitter screen name (username) before deploying the connector).
    You can use `kafkacat` to check them:
    ```
    kafkacat -C -b <brokerAddress> -o beginning -t twitter-alerts | jq .text